-The Trust will work with the LA to identify CYP who are in need of targeted support or those who are at risk of not participating in post-16 pathways.
-Agreements will be made over how these CYP can be referred for support drawn from a range of education and training support services available locally.

-The Trust will ensure that CYP understand the programmes available to support them and the financial costs associated with staying in post-16 further education.

-To support CYP who are likely to need support with post-16 participation costs, such as those with SEND, the Trust will work with the Local Authorities and local post-16 education or training providers to share CYP data and ensure these CYP receive such support.

-The Trust will ensure that CYP are aware of the 16-19 Bursary Fund, which has been devised to support those individuals with a financial hardship.
-CYP will be advised of how to access this funding and who they should speak to in order to find out more information.

-The careers leader will engage with the Safeguarding Officer for LAC and previously LAC to ensure they know which CYP are in care/are care leavers, to understand their additional support needs and to ensure that any personal education plans can inform careers advice.
+- 7.1 The Trust will work with the Local Authority to identify CYP who are in need of targeted support or those who are at risk of not participating in post-16 pathways.
+Agreements will be made over how these CYP can be referred for support drawn from a range of education and training support services available locally. - 7.2 The Trust will ensure that CYP understand the programmes available to support them and the financial costs associated with staying in post-16 further education. - 7.3 To support CYP who are likely to need support with post-16 participation costs, such as those with SEND, the Trust will work with the Local Authorities and local post-16 education or training providers to share CYP data and ensure these CYP receive such support. - 7.4 The Trust will ensure that CYP are aware of the 16-19 Bursary Fund, which has been devised to support those individuals with a financial hardship.
+CYP will be advised of how to access this funding and who they should speak to in order to find out more information. - 7.5 The careers leader will engage with the Safeguarding Officer for Children who are Looked After (CLA), and Children who were Previously Looked After (PCLA) to ensure they know which CYP are in care/are care leavers, to understand their additional support needs and to ensure that any personal education plans can inform careers advice.

-8. Children & young people with SEND
+8 Children & young people with SEND

-The Trust will ensure that careers guidance is differentiated, if appropriate, and based on high aspirations and a personalised approach.

-All staff working with CYP will support them to develop the necessary skills and experience to succeed and fulfil their potential.

-The Trust will work with families of CYP to help them understand what career options are available.
+- 8.1 The Trust will ensure that careers guidance is differentiated, if appropriate, and based on high aspirations and a personalised approach. - 8.2 All staff working with CYP will support them to develop the necessary skills and experience to succeed and fulfil their potential. - 8.3 The Trust will work with families of CYP to help them understand what career options are available.

-Careers guidance and experience will be tailored to CYP based on their own aspirations, abilities and needs.
-Surveys will be conducted to find out individual CYP's aspirations; the results will be used to personally tailor careers guidance.

-Careers guidance will take account of the full range of relevant education, training and employment opportunities.
-It will inform CYP about the ways employees with SEND are supported in the workplace, and how jobs can be adapted to fit a person's abilities.

-The Trust will build partnerships with businesses and other employers, employment services, and disability and other voluntary organisations.
-CYP will be prepared for encounters with employers and provided with any special support that will allow them to benefit fully from the experience.

-The Trust will provide enhanced transition support for Year 11 CYP for their post 16 progression.
-This is documented in the Moving on Plan for CYP with an EHCP.

-Careers guidance will focus on a CYP's career aspirations and the post-16 options which are most likely to give the CYP a pathway into employment or higher education.

-The SEND local offer will be utilised; annual reviews for a CYP's education, health and care plan (EHCP) will be informed by good careers guidance.

-When arranging work experience for CYP, the Trust will work with the employer to determine any additional support that will be needed during the work placement.
+- 8.4 Careers guidance and experience will be tailored to CYP based on their own aspirations, abilities and needs.
+Surveys will be conducted to find out individual CYP's aspirations; the results will be used to personally tailor careers guidance. - 8.5 Careers guidance will take account of the full range of relevant education, training and employment opportunities.
+It will inform CYP about the ways employees with SEND are supported in the workplace, and how jobs can be adapted to fit a person's abilities. - 8.6 The Trust will build partnerships with businesses and other employers, employment services, and disability and other voluntary organisations.
+CYP will be prepared for encounters with employers and provided with any special support that will allow them to benefit fully from the experience. - 8.7 The Trust will provide enhanced transition support for Year 11 CYP for their post 16 progression.
+This is documented in the Moving on Plan for CYP with an EHCP. - 8.8 Careers guidance will focus on a CYP's career aspirations and the post-16 options which are most likely to give the CYP a pathway into employment or higher education. - 8.9 The SEND local offer will be utilised; annual reviews for a CYP's education, health and care plan (EHCP) will be informed by good careers guidance. - 8.10 When arranging work experience for CYP, the Trust will work with the employer to determine any additional support that will be needed during the work placement.

-9. Curriculum
+9 Curriculum